Myasthenia Gravis Overview and Practice Questions

 Decreasing Vt, VC, and MIP.

-19. What pulmonary function can be seen with myasthenia gravis?
+19. What pulmonary function testing results are seen with myasthenia gravis?

 21. What should be done if the Vt, VC, MIP, and weakness worsens with Tensilon?